-This upcylcled and naturally sourced DIY rainstick musical sensory bottle will help children learn self-regulation skills.
-This rainstick calm down bottle is a musical instrument that is fun to watch and listen to.
-It makes the sound of pitter-patting rain when tipped from top to bottom.
-Discovery bottles are also great for no mess safe sensory play for kids.
-Babies, toddlers, and preschoolers can safely investigate small objects without the risk of choking.
+An easy upcylcled and naturally sourced DIY rainstick musical sensory bottle that will help children learn to self-regulate.
+This calm down jar is a musical instrument that is fun for kids to watch and listen to.
+It makes the gentle pitter-pat sound of ra

 How to make a calm down jar: 17 DIY calm down jar recipes we love